-Jason Marshall begins his sixth season as an assistant coach on Beryl Piper’s staff at Central Connecticut State University.
+Jason Marshall begins his seventh season as an assistant coach on the staff at Central Connecticut State University.
 He primarily works with CCSU's perimeter players and assists in recruiting efforts.
 Prior to CCSU, Marshall most recently coached at Binghamton and also has Division I experience at Army.

 “We are really excited to have Jason join our Blue Devil staff,” said Piper on Marshall.
 “He is young and will bring a lot of energy to our program.
 Jason has experience working at the Division I level and understands what is needed to win.”